 One of the most disheartening trends in the beauty industry is “pinkwashing”—I wrote a whole chapter in my book about the companies that market themselves as champions of women’s health yet continue to put carcinogens in their products!
 They slap a pink ribbon on their products and promise some vague “portion of proceeds” will benefit breast cancer awareness, but what they don’t want to discuss is how to prevent breast cancer in the first place.
 We’re all aware of breast cancer, we need strategies to prevent it, and a good first step would be getting carcinogens out of the products we put on our bodies and our babies.
 Also beware that many leading breast cancer charities are avoiding this discussion as well, while they take money from the chemical and beauty companies.
-To learn more about beast cancer prevention, check out my favorite cancer organization, The Breast Cancer Fund, the only national breast cancer organization focused solely on prevention.
+To learn more about breast cancer prevention, check out my favorite cancer organization, The Breast Cancer Fund, the only national breast cancer organization focused solely on prevention.

 Studies show that people often read product labels for only a few seconds—start reading the label all the way through, particularly if a product boasts one of these claims.

 The best advice for finding safe products is that simpler is better.
 Choose products with fewer chemicals, avoid synthetic fragrances, and use fewer products overall, especially on children or when pregnant.
 The Skin Deep database from the EWG is a great resource for researching your favorite products to find out what’s in them and how they rate for toxicity.
-Choose products in the 0-2 least toxic range, with the green circles.
+Choose products in the 0 to 2 least toxic range, with the green circles.

-(For more on ingredients to avoid, click here.)
+(For more on ingredients to avoid, click here.)Chart by Stacy Malkan

-|Organic||NOTHINGThere are no standards for “organic” personal care products sold in the United States—none.
+|Organic||NothingThere are no standards for “organic” personal-care products sold in the United States—none.
 People are confused by this because it’s different for food.
 Food packaging can’t boast the word “organic” unless the product meets the government’s USDA organic standards.
-But with personal care products, companies can, and often do, slap the word “organic” on products that are full of synthetic chemicals.
+But with personal-care products, companies can and often do slap the word “organic” on products that are full of synthetic chemicals.
 They may have no organic ingredients at all!
 In many cases, they have organic ingredients listed at the top of the label, followed by the typical synthetic chemicals found in conventional products.
-Buy USDA certified personal care products, which meet the government standard.|
+Buy USDA-certified personal-care products, which meet the government standard.|

-|Natural||NOTHING“Natural” on a package means that the company understands that natural ingredients are important to you, but the product may not contain anything natural at all!|
+|Natural||Nothing“Natural” on a package means that the company understands that natural ingredients are important to you, but the product may not contain anything natural at all!|

-|Green or eco||NOTHINGAgain, there are no legal standards for any of these terms.
+|Green or eco||NothingAgain, there are no legal standards for any of these terms.
 Even the word “hypoallergenic” has no legal meaning.
 Some hypoallergenic products contain potent allergens, such as formaldehyde-releasing preservatives or fragrance.|

-|Non-toxic||NOTHINGCase in point: One brand of children’s face paint labeled “non-toxic,” “FDA-approved,” and “hypoallergenic” was tested by the Campaign for Safe Cosmetics.
+|Nontoxic||NothingCase in point: One brand of children’s face paint labeled “nontoxic,” “FDA-approved,” and “hypoallergenic” was tested by the Campaign for Safe Cosmetics.
 We found that it contained lead (a highly toxic substance) and nickel (which is allergenic).
 “FDA-approved” is a lie because the FDA doesn’t approve any cosmetics before they go on the shelves.|

 What about products that are preservative-free?
 Is that a good thing?

 Not necessarily.
 Preservatives are important for water-containing products, otherwise microbes could become a big problem.
 And preservatives are definitely tricky; their job is to kill bacteria, so they are toxic by nature.
 But some are far more toxic than others.
 The worst offenders are preservatives that release formaldehyde, a known human carcinogen and potent skin irritant and allergen.
-These formaldehyde-releasing preservatives are in many popular products; they go by names such as quaternium-15, DMDM hydantoin, imidazolidinyl urea, diazolidinyl urea, sodium hydroxymethylglycinate and bromopol.
+These formaldehyde-releasing preservatives are in many popular products; they go by names such as quaternium-15, DMDM hydantoin, imidazolidinyl urea, diazolidinyl urea, sodium hydroxymethylglycinate, and bromopol.
 Parabens are also worrisome because they can act like estrogen in the body, and higher estrogen exposures are linked to breast cancer.
 Many products contain parabens, and the exposures add up.

 Are there any worthwhile certifications?

-I don’t put much stock in certifications, there are so many and it’s too confusing to keep them straight.
+I don’t put much stock in certifications: There are so many, and it’s too confusing to keep them straight.
 But I do appreciate the Whole Foods Premium Body Care Standards—the standards are tough and the products with this special label at Whole Foods are among the best.
 Also look for the USDA organic seal—any product that meets that designation is the best of the best.

-What are the five most perilous personal care products and why?
+What are the five most perilous personal-care products and why?
 What can consumers do to find safer alternatives/options?

 When our partners at EWG first created the Skin Deep database, which compiles toxicity data on thousands of products, we were anxious to see which company was the worst offender for making toxic products.
 We were surprised to find there was no “worst”—the mainstream companies are making basically the same products!
 Formulations are remarkably similar across the board, from the high-end boutique products to the cheapest drugstore brands.
 Most haven’t changed in decades.
 When you pay more for conventional products, you are paying for marketing and packaging, not better formulas.

 We did find, however, that certain product types are far more toxic than others.
-Among the worst are hair dyes, hair straighteners and perms.
+Among the worst are hair dyes, hair straighteners, and perms.
 Anything that changes the shape and color of hair tends to be quite toxic chemically.
 While there have been some interesting innovations in hair dye, the truly safe and effective hair dye has yet to be created—we’re keeping an eye out for that!
 For straightening or curling, stick with heat treatments and avoid the chemicals.